-Document Purpose Annual Compliance Statement Confirms that WELL has met its revenue and quality expectations set out by the price- quality path.
-Annual Price Setting Compliance Statement Confirms that WELL's forecast prices have been set at a level to collect the allowances determined by the price-quality path set by the Commission.
+Document Purpose Annual Price Setting Compliance Statement Confirms that WELL's forecast prices have been set at a level to collect the allowances determined by the price-quality path set by the Commission.
 Customer Contributions Policy 3 WELL collects revenue from its (1) on-going tariffs or from (2) customer contributions toward new connections.
 The Customer Contribution Policy is a regulatory disclosure which sets out how WELL calculates a customer's contribution towards a new connection.
 Network Pricing Schedule The Network Pricing Schedule provides Retailers with WELL's network lines charges and the terms and conditions of their application.
 Specifically, the Network Pricing Schedule provides: (a) Pricing structure; (b) Pricing categories, and the eligibility criteria for each price category; (c) Price options (if any); and (d) Unit prices.
 Disclosure of Prices The Disclosure of Prices provides stakeholders (consumers, retailers and regulators) with prices and any price changes for the upcoming regulatory year.
 The Disclosure of Prices is a regulatory Information Disclosure requirement.
 Line Charge Notice The Line Charge Notice provides WELL's tariffs for the upcoming regulatory year.
 WELL publishes the Line Charge Notice on news website Stuff and on WELLs own website.
 Pricing Roadmap The Pricing Roadmap updates stakeholders about WELL's plans for future changes to pricing structures and/or prices, together with expected timeframes and progress updates.